 - Impeding swimming, boating, or other recreation

 Once lakes become infested with invasive plants, it is extremely costly to control them and nearly impossible to eradicate them.
-The best strategy is to prevent them -you can help by making sure you Clean, drain, and dry your boat when you enter or leave a lake making sure you remove all plant fragments.
+The best strategy is to prevent them -you can help by making sure you Clean, drain, and dry your boat before you launch and when you leave a leave a lake making sure you remove all plant fragments.

 Step 1: Identify your plant

-To make a good plan, you will need to know the plant you are working with to figure out the best removal strategy and the restrictions on removal.
-You can use the online plant identification resources or you send a photo of the plant to [email protected].
-Once you know the plant type, we can help you identify the best strategy.
+To make a good plan, you need to know the plant species figure out the best removal strategy and identify any restrictions on removal.
+You can use the online plant identification resources or you send a photo of the plant to us at [email protected].

 Step 2: Read the Rules